-Barbara joined the India team in 2019 from Bangladesh where she led the British Council operation for over 4 years.
-During this time her main achievements include establishing the British Council as a strategic partner for the Government of Bangladesh's aspirations for quality education for all - across primary, secondary and tertiary; building on the considerable legacy of our library at the heart of Dhaka University and transforming this into a 21st century cultural centre for the people of the city and beyond with the introduction of digital resources as well as using our expertise to support the transformation of the public library network across the country into modern, thriving community resource centres.
+Prior to joining the India team, she led the British Council operation in Bangladesh for over 4 years.
+During this time, she established the British Council as a strategic partner for the Government of Bangladesh's aspirations for quality education for all - across primary, secondary and tertiary; building on the considerable legacy of our library at the heart of Dhaka University and transforming this into a 21st-century cultural centre for the people of the city and beyond with the introduction of digital resources as well as using our expertise to support the transformation of the public library network across the country into modern, thriving community resource centres.

 Barbara has worked across the globe from the Middle East, Europe, East Asia and Latin America to Africa but has spent the longest part of her career in South Asia in Nepal, Pakistan and most recently Bangladesh.
-She studied history and applied linguistics and speaks Spanish and Mandarin.
+She studied history and applied linguistics and speaks Spanish and Mandarin, and is now learning Hindi too.
 She was appointed OBE in the 2017 New Year Honours List for Services to Cultural Relations between the UK and Bangladesh and the UK and Pakistan.